-I am already spayed, purebred, not good with kids, and good with dogs.
+I am already spayed, purebred, not good with kids, good with dogs, and not good with cats.

 You MUST first fill out an adoption application AND have a home visit BEFORE being considered for any NEBCR dog.
 As this process can take time, we recommend that you complete these first 2 steps BEFORE inquiring about a specific dog.

-For more information, please see our web site www.NEBCR.org.
+For more information on Kye, or other dogs we have available for adoption, please see our web site www.NEBCR.org.